1993 Atlantic hurricane season: Tropical Depression Ten

 Tropical Depression Ten developed about 185 mi southeast of Bermuda at 18:00 UTC on September 29.
 Initially, convection associated with the depression was confined to north and east of the center.
 The depression was difficult to track, though wind observations in Bermuda suggested that it passed just north of the island between 0300 and 07:00 UTC on September 30.
 Although no intensification was predicted, the National Hurricane Center noted that interaction with the approaching cold front could result in baroclinic strengthening.
 The depression did not organize further and merged with the cold front at 00:00 UTC on October 1.

 Storm names

-Below is a list of names used for systems that reached at least tropical storm intensity in north Atlantic Ocean during the 1993 Atlantic hurricane season.
+The following list of names was used for named storms that formed in the North Atlantic in 1993.
 This was the same list used for the 1987 season.
-Following the season, the World Meteorological Organization did not retire any names, resulting in the entire list being re-used in the 1999 season.
+No names were retired following the season, so the list was used again for the 1999 season.

 Season effects

-This is a table of the storms in the 1993 Atlantic hurricane season.
-It mentions all of the season's storms and their names, landfall(s), peak intensities, damages, and death totals.
-The damage and death totals in this list include impacts when the storm was a precursor wave or post-tropical low, and all of the damage figures are in 1993 USD.
+This is a table of all of the storms that formed in the 1993 Atlantic hurricane season.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
+Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 1993 USD.